LucieBertiere/Rating-toxic-comments/README.md

 We have the same results as in most of the papers, the Ridge Regression tends to have a better accuracy thanks to its coefficients selection.

-### 3r idea :
-There exist a library called **TextBlob**.
-This library permits given a text to give the polarity and subjectivity of a sentence.
-What interests us is the value of the polarity, ranging from -1 (negative sentiment in the text) to 1 (positive sentiment in the text).

 ## Bibliography